Lifetime Achievement in Cancer Research Prize

 Make a nomination

 The Lifetime Achievement in Cancer Research Prize is awarded annually to an outstanding cancer researcher nominated by his or her peers and selected by an international panel.

 - Nominations may be made on behalf of individuals who are living at the time of the nomination.

 - Candidates need not be in receipt of funding from Cancer Research UK, or have been supported, either directly or indirectly, by Cancer Research UK funding.

 - The candidate’s research can be aligned with any fields covered by our Research Strategy, including work to improve the prevention, diagnosis, and optimisation of cancer treatments.

 - The current geographical location of the candidate does not affect their eligibility; however, a significant proportion of their research output must arise from work performed in the UK.

-To nominate, the following materials must be submitted in a nomination:
+The following materials must be submitted with the confirmation: